The 3 Most Popular Vises for Lock Picking

-However, if you are at that point where you are slaughtering your locks left and right, or you are starting to play around with top of the keyway tension, then it may be a good time to throw a vise into the mix.
+However, if you are at that point where you are slaughtering your locks left and right, or you are starting to play around with top of the keyway tension, then it may be an excellent time to throw a vise into the mix.

 But honestly, you can grab a lock picking vise whenever you want.
 It won't hurt you as a beginner and is a welcome piece of equipment to any picker's toolbox!